jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Using a new tab or instance of your browser, navigate to the Azure Management portal <http://portal.azure.com>.

-2. On the left menu area, click **All services**
+2. On the left menu area, click **All services**.

-3. On the **All Services** blade, filter for **Application Insights** and choose the appropriate result
+3. On the **All Services** blade, filter for **Application Insights** and choose the appropriate result.

-4. On the **Application Insights** blade, select the Application Insights configuration you created for the e-commerce website
+4. On the **Application Insights** blade, select the Application Insights configuration you created for the e-commerce website.

     ![The Application Insights configuration option Contoso.Apps.SportsLeague.Web is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image216.png "Application Insights configuration option")

-5. View the performance timeline to see the overall number of requests and page load time
+5. View the performance timeline to see the overall number of requests and page load time.

-    >**Note**: If necessary, click the informational tile at the top to go to the new Overview experience
+    >**Note**: If necessary, click the informational tile at the top to go to the new Overview experience.

     ![The Health graph displays the performance overview timeline of overall requests and response times.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image217.png "Health graph")